LambdaTest/documentation/docs/hyperexecute-cli-run-tests-on-hyperexecute-grid.md

 This flag allows you to indicate the path of the zip file that needs to be uploaded for your tests to run.
 Let's say you already have a zipped payload that you want to upload, so you can provide the path of that payload and upload it.

 Whenever you zip your test files, it creates a folder, let's say **tests.zip**.
-Now, when this zip folder is unarchived, HyperExecute searches for a file named **.hyperexecute.yaml**, which should be present in the root folder only.
+Now, when this zip folder is unarchived, HyperExecute searches for a file named **`hyperexecute.yaml`**.

 In another scenario, suppose you first created a folder.
 Inside that folder, you put all your required test files and then zip that folder (say **folder.zip**).
-When this zip folder is unarchived, HyperExecute will again search for the **.hyperexecute.yaml** file, which in this case won't be available as it will be inside the folder, which will throw an error.
+When this zip folder is unarchived, HyperExecute will again search for the **`hyperexecute.yaml`** file, which in this case won't be available as it will be inside the folder, which will throw an error.

 ```bash
 --use-zip "/home/users/work/yaml/zip/"